evanhockings/QuantumACES.jl/paper/paper.md

 The utility of detailed and scalable Pauli noise characterisation methods grows as experimental progress pushes quantum devices towards scales of hundreds of qubits and initial demonstrations of fault tolerance.
 QuantumACES enables noise characterisation and noise-aware decoding in this context, as demonstrated in [@hockings_scalable_2025] and [@hockings_improving_2025], respectively.
 While there are several software packages for benchmarking and noise characterisation, there are no open-source packages capable of detailed and scalable Pauli noise characterisation of quantum devices.
-Forest-Benchmarking [@combes_forest_2019] is an open-source Python package containing many routines for quantum characterisation, verification, and validation (QCVV), but its detailed noise characterisation techniques are not scalable.
+Forest-Benchmarking [@combes_forest_2019] is an open-source Python package containing many routines for quantum characterisation, verification, and validation, but its detailed noise characterisation techniques are not scalable.
-Gate set tomography (GST) [@nielsen_gate_2021] is a principled and extremely detailed noise characterisation protocol implemented by the open-source Python package pyGSTi [@nielsen_pygsti_2022], but it is limited to characterising very small numbers of qubits.
+Gate set tomography [@nielsen_gate_2021] is a principled and extremely detailed noise characterisation protocol implemented by the open-source Python package pyGSTi [@nielsen_pygsti_2022], but it is limited to characterising very small numbers of qubits.
-Cycle error reconstruction (CER) [@carignan-dugas_error_2023] is the noise characterisation protocol whose capabilities are most similar to ACES, but it is implemented by the commercial software True-Q [@beale_trueq_2020].
+Cycle error reconstruction [@carignan-dugas_error_2023] is the noise characterisation protocol whose capabilities are most similar to ACES, but it is implemented by the commercial software True-Q [@beale_trueq_2020].

 # Acknowledgements